ORDERING YOUR CUSTOMISED GUITAR

 This is another variable that can be customised.
 A narrower nut width has been requested by current steel-string flattop guitar players who want a classical guitar with a bit of the steel-string feel.

-Smaller hand players also benefit from a slightly narrower nut.
+Players with smaller hands also benefit from a slightly narrower nut.

 IMG_6957